sivathebest/Recipe_upload/readme.md

 ##Recipe Upload##
 Recipe Upload is one page simple application.

-It has photo upload option to add photo of a recipe.
+It has photo upload option to add photo of a recipe with name and description.